emanzione/SPELL/README.md

 Check the [Tests](https://github.com/emanzione/SPELL/tree/main/MHLab.Spells.Tests) folder to see more samples.

+## Roadmap

+- Considering the feedback from the beta testers
+- Completing the package for the Asset Store.
+It contains samples and ready-to-use components
+- Optimizing: prepare a load test, profile it, remove runtime allocations, etc

 ## License

 The core of this framework is distributed under the terms of MIT license.
 You can use it for free, but please: if you adopt it in a commercial project, consider mentioning me (and even buying the full package from the Asset Store! :) ).